 Morant leads Grizzlies past Raptors 119-106 as Brooks dominant in return to Toronto

-Memphis Grizzlies guard Ja Morant (12) dunks against the Toronto Raptors during first half NBA basketball action in Toronto on Thursday, December 29, 2022.
+Toronto Raptors forward O.G.
+Anunoby (3) dunks against the Memphis Grizzlies during second half NBA basketball action in Toronto on Thursday, December 29, 2022.
 THE CANADIAN PRESS/Frank Gunn

 Share: